3N4N/letstalk/_posts/2020-02-14-imaginator.md

 “There is, honey.
 We can all be together again.
-You, Sami, your father.” she took his face in both her hands, her black eyes deep as the darkest night, her nails—polished red and yellow—bright as the blazing sun.
+You, Sami, your father.” she took his face in both her hands, her black eyes deep as the darkest night, her nails——polished red and yellow——bright as the blazing sun.
 “We can all live together happily ever after.”

 Rami understood. *Of course!
 It’s simple.* Promising his mother he would